TMiclot/MICLOT/User_Guide/__installation.md

 [User Guide home](Manual.md)
 # Installation guide

+> [!NOTE]
+> The software has been written and tested on Linux (Ubuntu 22.04.4 LTS), it should be compatible with other OS but this has not been tested.

 This script is written in [Python](https://www.python.org/), with the **version 3.10.12** packaged by conda-forge.

 ## 1. Install Python